 Seoul by far.
 Madrid and Osaka just doesn't have the night life, and Madrid doesn't have that many small businesses and restaurants.

-What the fuck are you talking about?
+What the frick are you talking about?
 Madrid and Barcelona have a great nightlife (Barcelona especially).
 Euro women in study abroad programs are especially easy because Erasmus is a party semester with easy classes and people have nothing to do other than hang out and get drunk.
 Spain also has a reputation as a European party destination.
 Every woman who's chosen it is has gotten the memo.

 Less time studying = more time spent fellating you.